 Definition of Inherent Risk

-Inherent risk is defined as the variant of enterprise-level risk wherein the probability of loss is derived from the organization’s type and complexity without any potential modifications to the prevalent environment.
-It is basically one of the major components of audit risk.
-The audit risk comprises of inherent risk, detection risk, and control risk.
+Inherent risk is the variant of enterprise-level risk wherein the probability of loss is derived from the organization’s type and complexity without any potential modifications to the prevalent environment.
+It is one of the major components of audit risk.
+The audit risk comprises inherent risk, detection risk, and control risk.

 Components of Inherent Risk